-Any ATRR related to loans and leases held for investment is included on the balance sheet in Schedule RC, item 4.c, "Allowance for Ioan and lease losses."
-However, if the bank must maintain an ATRR for any asset other than a Ioan or lease held for investment, the balance sheet category for that asset should be reported net of the ATRR on Schedule RC.
+Any ATRR related to loans and leases held for investment is included on the balance sheet in Schedule RC, item 4.c, "Allowance for credit losses on loans and leases."
+However, if the bank must maintain an ATRR for any asset other than a loan or lease held for investment, the balance sheet category for that asset should be reported net of the ATRR on Schedule RC.
 In this situation, the ATRR should be reported as a negative number (i.e., with a minus (-) sign) in column B, "Adjustments to totals reported in Column A," of the corresponding asset category in Schedule RC-R, Part II, items 1 through 4 and 7 through 9.
 The amount to be risk weighted for this asset in columns C through Q, as appropriate, would be its net carrying value plus the ATRR.
 For example, a bank has an HTM security issued by a foreign commercial company against which it has established an ATRR of \$20.
 The security, net of the ATRR, is included in Schedule RC, item 2.a, "Held-to-maturity securities," at \$80.
 The security should be included in Schedule RC-R, Part II, item 2.a, column A, at \$80.
-The bank should include \$-20 in Schedule RC-R, item 2.a, column I.
+The bank should include \$-20 in Schedule RC-R, item 2.a, column B, and \$100 in item 2.a, column I.